mahnkong/byteman-junit-rules/README.md

 The project requires byteman to be installed on the machine where the tests are executed.
 The path to byteman can be set as environment variable (BYTEMAN_HOME), so the rules will find it without specifying any parameter.
 Additionally, the path to byteman can also be specified when creating the rule objects.

-The versions used developing (and testing) this project where:
+The versions used developing (and testing) this project were:

  * Junit: 4.12
  * Byteman: 3.0.6